Tuition Tax Credit

 If there are any leftover credits, can they be transferred to somebody else?

-How do I transfer the credits?
+How do I transfer my tuition?

-Can I carry forward any unused tuition, education and textbook tax credits?
+Can I carry forward any unused tuition?

 However, once you are earning sufficient income to use the unused credits, they must be applied to reduce taxes payable.